animatedmax/spring-data-geode/src/main/markdown/index.md

 In this setup, the Apache Geode `client-cache` `DEFAULT` pool is initialized from `locatorPool`, as specified by the `pool-name` attribute.
-There is no Spring Data for Apache Geode-defined `gemfirePool`, since both Pools were explicitly identified (named) — `locatorPool` and `serverPool`, respectively.
+There is no Spring Data for GemFire-defined `gemfirePool`, since both Pools were explicitly identified (named) — `locatorPool` and `serverPool`, respectively.